abbas99-hub/Job-Recommendation-System/README.md

 * Azure Kubernetes Service (AKS): Deploy the model container as a scalable microservice using AKS, which provides orchestration and management capabilities.
 * API Development: Develop an API that allows users to interact with the deployed model and request personalized job recommendations.
 * Integration and Testing: Integrate the API with other components of the job recommendation system, and perform thorough testing to ensure its functionality and performance.
-* Deployment Monitoring: Monitor the deployed model and API to track usage, performance metrics, and address any potential issues or errors.
+* Deployment Monitoring: Monitor the deployed model and API to track usage, and performance metrics, and address any potential issues or errors.

 ## Usage
 To use the job recommendation system, follow the instructions below: